-Opportunity is right around the corner as an exciting new future as a medical biller or delawarecoder awaits those looking to make a career move.
+Opportunity is right around the corner as an exciting new future as a medical biller or coder awaits those looking to make a career move.
 This particular field is experiencing tremendous job growth, which is expected to continue well into the future.
 Medical billing and coding professionals provide an important service and that has translated into competitive pay, great benefits, and job security.
 The path to becoming a medical biller or coder can begin with just a few simple steps.

 General Overview of Medical Billers and Coders